platelet-app/platelet/README.md

 ### Function parameters

-Edit the file `amplify/backend/function/plateletSendUserFeedback/parameters.json` and replace the example email address with an email address to receive feedback from.
+Edit the file `amplify/backend/function/plateletSendUserFeedback/parameters.json` and replace the example email address with an email address to receive feedback to.

 Edit the files:

 `amplify/backend/function/plateletAddNewTenant/parameters.json`

 `amplify/backend/function/plateletAdminAddNewUser/parameters.json`

 With an email address to send registration emails from.